sethbwilson/pix_plot_gooey/README.md

 | method | This is a more technical feature.
 Select UMAP. |

 ## Next Steps
-- Installable on WIndows and Mac
+- Installable on Windows and Mac
 - Changes to HDBSCAN to find optimal number of clusters
 - Search feature
 - Detail feature